Humanities and Social Science Program

 Faculty Advisor: Lecturer, International and Comparative Studies, University of Michigan

-Research Practicum Introduction
+Research Program Introduction

 We live in a world that is overwhelmed by humanitarian needs.
 From politics to products, humanitarianism has become a central consideration.
 But what does it really mean to provide aid to distant others?

 Students will also learn general and subject-specific research and academic writing methods used in universities and scholarly publications.
-Students will focus on individual topics and generate their own work products upon completion of the program.
+After completing the program, they will focus on individual topics and generate their own work products.

 Final Deliverable